 To store this soup, let it cool to room temperature and transfer it to an airtight container.
 It can be stored in the refrigerator for up to 4 days or in the freezer for up to 3 months.

-If you plan to freeze the soup, consider portioning it out into individual servings before freezing.
+If you plan to freeze the soup, a good rule of thumb is to consider portioning it out into individual servings before freezing.
 This makes it easier to reheat and enjoy without having to thaw and reheat the entire batch.

-When you're ready to reheat the soup, simply transfer it to a pot and warm it up on the stovetop over medium heat.
+When you're ready to reheat the cozy soup, simply transfer it to a pot and warm it up on the stovetop over medium heat.
 You can also reheat it in the microwave, stirring occasionally, until heated through.
-You may need to add more broth to thin it out as the noodles will absorb moisture.
+You may need to increase the amount of broth to thin it out as the noodles will absorb moisture.

 If you make this recipe, I’d love for you to give it a star rating ★ below.
 You can also tag me on Instagram so I can see it!